neurodata/treeple/DEVELOPING.md

     conda install -c conda-forge joblib threadpoolctl pytest compilers llvm-openmp

-Assuming these steps have worked properly and you have read and followed any necessary scikit-learn advanced installation instructions, you can then install dependencies for scikit-tree.
+Assuming these steps have worked properly and you have read and followed any necessary scikit-learn advanced installation instructions, you can then install dependencies for treeple.

 If you are developing locally, you will need the build dependencies to compile the Cython / C++ code: